rybalkinsd/atom/lecture04/presentation/PITCHME.md

     Response:
       Success code: 200
 ```
-> implement it in test.ru.atom.http.HttpClient and check in test.ru.atom.http.HttpClientTest
+> implement it in test.ru.atom.chat.HttpClient and check in test.ru.atom.http.HttpClientTest

 ---